arXiv/zzzArchived_arxiv-fulltext/docs/source/architecture.rst

 To extract text from submissions, the ``compile:read`` scope is also required.

 Whereas announced e-prints require no special ownership privileges, submissions are more protected.
-The compiler service (from whence we obtain PDFs for submissions from which to extract text) publishes the identity of the resource owner (their user ID) via the ``ARXIV-OWNER`` header.
+The preview service (from whence we obtain PDFs for submissions from which to extract text) publishes the identity of the resource owner (their user ID) via the ``ARXIV-OWNER`` header.
 The plaintext extraction service must implement authorization checks to ensure that only the owner (or a